-Course Credit(s) Semesters offered Notes
+Course Credit(s) Semesters Notes

+offered

 Health Informatics I 3 Fall

 HINF 5430

 Health Informatics II 3 Spring

 HINF 5431

-AHC Informatics Grand Rounds 1 Fall
+AHC Informatics Grand 1 Fall

+Rounds

 HINF 5436

-Applied Health Care Databases 3 Fall
+Applied Health Care 3 Fall

+Databases

 HINF 5510

 Clinical Informatics and 2 Spring

 Patient Safety

 HINF 5520

-Health Care Analytics and Data 3 Spring
+Health Care Analytics and 3 Spring

-Science
+Data Science

 HINF 5531

 Capstone Project 3 Fall

 HINF 5499 Spring

 Summer

-Consumer Health Informatics 1 Fall Contact the School of Nursing
+Consumer Health Informatics 1 NO LONGER This course can be replaced

-NURS 5116 for more information
+NURS 5116 - OFFERED with elective credit

 Population Heath Informatics 2 Fall Contact the School of Nursing

 NURS 7108 for more information

 Biostatistics I 4 Fall Contact the School of Public

 PUBH 6450 Spring Health for a permission number

-Electives 6
+Electives 7

 TOTAL 31

-In addition to the required courses, the program includes seven elective credits.
+In addition to the required courses, the program includes six elective credits.
 We encourage students to fulfill these elective credits by taking courses that correspond to their interests, whether they be in statistics, epidemiology, health services research, computer science, biomedical engineering, decision science courses, or another related field.
+Students may use their elective courses to declare a formal minor.
+If students choose to undertake a formal minor, they must meet all of the requirements of the program offering the minor.